 The ethical and the environmental implications of running a fashion brand are taken seriously at Tara Khorzad HQ.
 It is extremely important that workers are treated well and paid fairly for the making of the products.
 One of the primary reasons Tara Khorzad chose to manufacture in the UK is that through a local and small supply chain it is possible to guarantee fair pay and safe working conditions for workers.
-Making in the UK also minimises the carbon footprint of the brand is also minimised by making in the UK, where electricity is more efficient than most international manufacturing countries.
+Making in the UK also minimizes the carbon footprint of the brand is also minimised by making in the UK, where electricity is more efficient than most international manufacturing countries.
 And printing and manufacturing in the same country means less fuel to fly/ship materials and stock.

 ENVIRONMENTAL & ETHICAL POLICIES

 All of Tara Khorzad manufacturing is done in the UK and adheres to the specifications set out by the Ethical Trading Initiative.
 The fabric is printed in Leicester, and is then transported only a couple of miles down the road where the garments are also made in Leicester, in one factory visited regularly by Tara Khorzad herself.
 The clothing factory and print house owners confirm the below: